tonywhatever/deb_build4skippy/README.md

 ## Where are the binary packages for downloading?

-The container by the name of **Debian12-skippy-xd_0.8.0-1_amd64_binaries.tar.gz** is on my 'Google Drive'.
+The container (holding 2 debs) by the name of **Debian12-skippy-xd_0.8.0-1_amd64_binaries.tar.gz** is on my 'Google Drive'.
 You don't have to sign in.
 The link for downloding is: <https://drive.google.com/file/d/1eNo3ZV5Gsh_oCZYq1oFlfgwwzaP1sArd/view?usp=sharing>

 **Please check the integrity** of "Debian12-skippy-xd_0.8.0-1_amd64_binaries.tar.gz"